pagkly/Zed/Investopedia3/T-Test Definition.md

 ### T-Distribution Tables

-The T-Distribution Table is available in [one-tail](https://www.investopedia.com/terms/o/one-tailed-test.asp) and [two-tails](https://www.investopedia.com/terms/t/two-tailed-test.asp) formats.
+The T-Distribution Table is available in [[one-tail]](https://www.investopedia.com/terms/o/one-tailed-test.asp) and [[two-tails]](https://www.investopedia.com/terms/t/two-tailed-test.asp) formats.
 The former is used for assessing cases which have a fixed value or range with a clear direction (positive or negative).
 For instance, what is the probability of output value remaining below -3, or getting more than seven when rolling a pair of dice?
 The latter is used for range bound analysis, such as asking if the coordinates fall between -2 and +2.

 The calculations can be performed with standard software programs that support the necessary statistical functions, like those found in MS Excel.

 ### T-Values and Degrees of Freedom

-The t-test produces two values as its output: t-value and [degrees of freedom](https://www.investopedia.com/terms/d/degrees-of-freedom.asp).
+The t-test produces two values as its output: t-value and [[degrees of freedom]](https://www.investopedia.com/terms/d/degrees-of-freedom.asp).
 The t-value is a ratio of the difference between the mean of the two sample sets and the variation that exists within the sample sets.
 While the numerator value (the difference between the mean of the two sample sets) is straightforward to calculate, the denominator (the variation that exists within the sample sets) can become a bit complicated depending upon the type of data values involved.
 The denominator of the ratio is a measurement of the dispersion or variability.
 Higher values of the t-value, also called t-score, indicate that a large difference exists between the two sample sets.
 The smaller the t-value, the more similarity exists between the two sample sets.

 -   A large t-score indicates that the groups are different.
 -   A small t-score indicates that the groups are similar.